OmBedre/TranspoSync/README.md

 # TranspoSync
-It is   Bus Managment System Project with C++.
+TranspoSync is the Bus Managment System Project with C++ programming language.
-Here C++ DSA and OOP concept are used for building Project
+Here concept of  DSA and OOP concept are used for building Project.